 In a statement issued on Tuesday night, Strava called for riders and runners to exercise common sense and take responsibility for their safety and that of others.

-“The death of Kim Flint was a tragic accident and we reiterate our sincere condolences to the family,” Strava advocacy and communications manager Annie Vranizan wrote in an e-mail.
+“The death of Kim Flint was a tragic collision and we reiterate our sincere condolences to the family,” Strava advocacy and communications manager Annie Vranizan wrote in an e-mail.
 “We are extremely gratified by the judge’s ruling which demonstrates there was no case against the company.
 Every cyclist is responsible for their own safety and the safety of those around them.
 We ask all athletes to exercise common sense when they are running and riding and to encourage good behavior within the community.”